-Single cell RNA-Seq (scRNA Seq) is a tool that enables simple and robust access to the transcriptomes of thousands of single cells – giving unprecedented insight into tissues at the level of individual cells.
-This offers vital information and data and is key to understanding many diseases and immunity.
+Single cell RNA-Seq (scRNA Seq) is a tool that enables simple and robust access to the transcriptomes of thousands of single cells – giving unprecedented insight into tissues at single cell resolution.
+This offers vital information about heterogeneity and cell-specific dynamics, which is key to understanding many diseases, immunity, develpment and more.

 This is in contrast to traditional techniques, that either allowed analysis of a few genes in thousands of individual cells (e.g., in situ hybridization), or the expression profile of thousands of genes, but only on a tissue homogenate.

 The Nadia Instrument takes scRNA-Seq to the next level by using automation and flexibility to generate high quality reproducible single cell data at high throughput to assay tens of thousands of cells.

 Understanding tumour heterogeneity and clonal evolution – including studying lineage analysis, cancer stem cells, and drug-resistant and metastatic clones.

 Understanding complex tissues with diverse cell compositions (e.g. brain, tumour, plant leaf).